Code of Conduct International Student Higher Education

 Premaster:

-A – customised – programme offered to international students to be admitted to the master’s programme.
+A – customized – programme offered to international students to be admitted to the master’s programme.

 Private provider of preparatory education:

-An organisation or company that provides services on a contractual basis to an educational institution by organising programmes for international students to prepare themselves for studying at an institute of higher education.
+An organization or company that provides services on a contractual basis to an education institution by organizing programmes for international students to prepare themselves for studying at an institute of higher education.

 Proportional nominal study load: